doughodson/mixr-website/pages/linux-notes.md

 ---
 ## Ubuntu Notes

 Two of the most popular Linux distributions are either Fedora or Ubuntu-based.
 Both are often used to develop and execute MIXR-based simulations.
 This page provides installation and configuration notes to install required prerequisites, compile MIXR libraries and execute examples for the Ubuntu distribution.
 A working knowledge of Linux is assumed.

 ### Installing Prerequisites

-Prebuilt packages (such as deb) are often available to facilitate prerequisite installation.
+Prebuilt packages (e.g., deb) are often available to facilitate prerequisite installation.
 It is often preferable to install prerequisites using the prebuilt packages as they can be easily removed if necessary or automatically updated if connected to the Internet.
 Gzipped tar files (.tar.gz or .tgz) are typically available as well.

 Note: Ensure you have administrator privileges when installing packages as most of them install header files and libraries into system areas.

-#### FTGL, FreeType, FreeGlut

-FTGL, freetype and freeglut are essential components to build the MIXR **graphics** library and compile GLUT-based applications.
-The following commands will download and install the header files and developmental libraries for each package.

 #### Ubuntu